ianrae/fieldcopy/README.md

 Additional Converters can be defined at the root level, or within a "converter" section to be private to that converter.

 ### Named Converters
 A named converter is configured in *additionalNamedConverters* and given a unique name.
+Named converters allow you to have multiple converters for the same source and destination classes, and select which one to use with the *using* modifier.

 ```json
 "additionalNamedConverters": {